 The variety of use cases requires a versatile control-system architecture to support a multitude of experimental conditions.
 The electronics drives the preparation, manipulation, detection, readout (measurement) of the quantum states achieved in different system architectures.
 On top of that, it is responsible for the communication of information from one part or module of the control stack to another.
-This information may consist of measurement outcomes for conditional feedback and QEC, time and entanglement generation measurements in a quantum network, as well as measurements and instructions into the feedback loop of hybrid algorithms and HPC computation.
+This information may consist of measurement outcomes for conditional feedback and quantum error correction (QEC), time and entanglement generation measurements in a quantum network, as well as measurements and instructions into the feedback loop of hybrid algorithms and HPC computation.

-The centrality in the stack and the similarity of requirements across qubit modalities makes the current control electronics horizontal in the market and in the technology.
+The centrality in the stack and the similarity of requirements across various qubit modalities makes the current control electronics horizontal across various market verticals.
 Development in one area of QT (QC, QComm, sensing and metrology) and qubit modality can rapidly spread to other areas.
 Control electronics depends on parameters such as speed, low noise, and operating bandwidth that are relatively specific to the application and quantum system.
 Frequencies for the electronics range from DC to tens of GHz and beyond, encompassing many of the different qubit modalities.
 For example, both superconducting qubits and spin qubits require few-GHz control and DC biasing.
 Even when optical components and lasers are needed, for example for colour-centre qubits, there is still a need for modulation by a few hundred MHz, falling into the supported range of many control systems.

 Low noise is one of the key attributes for control electronics and requires particular attention.
 The control signal phase noise, 1/f noise and detection electronics input noise may directly influence qubit fidelities.
 The high-performance characteristics of individual qubit control and readout lines represent one of the key cost drivers for electronics development and adoption; hence, it is essential to explore novel approaches to operation that will facilitate an economical scale-up of quantum devices.
 As fidelity and performance continue to improve, the demands on control electronics technology will become steadily higher.
-In the specific case of quantum sensors, which were covered in Section 5.1, the key to optimising the performance is low-noise electronics.
+In the specific case of quantum sensors, which were covered in Section 0, the key to optimising the performance is low-noise electronics.
 Notably, Thales has had considerable success with low-noise RF electronics; these include antennas for NV centres, cold atoms, and SQIF-based devices.
+Qblox has had similar levels of success with very low 1/f noise, drift and phase noise for quantum computing applications, thus enabling precise qubit control and biasing.